 Sometimes residents may choose to share information with you, which of course is their prerogative.
 However, if a resident chooses to share medical information with you or anything else that might be considered sensitive information in any way, please respect their privacy and keep it confidential.

-Also, with regard to social media, it is fine to talk in general terms about your experiences at the nursing home, but please do not share any names or pictures without the resident’s written permission.
-We usually also clear it with the activity director at the facility to be sure the resident is competent to give that permission, and to see if there is a particular release form that facility needs to be signed.
+Also, with regard to social media, it is fine to talk in general terms about your experiences at the nursing home, but please do not use any resident names or pictures without the resident’s written permission.
+Please discuss this with us and we can help you find out how to obtain that permission.

 As a volunteer, you are required to maintain confidentiality of any patient health information.
 If you have any questions, please talk to your Friends Across the Ages Coordinator and/or the Activity Director at the nursing home.